Thabo08/udacitydeepnavigation/README.md

 ### 2. The Agent
-The code that encompasses the behaviour of the agent as it interacts with the environment is in _dqn_agent.py_ file.
-This is where we define what should happen when the agent interacts with the environment and how it should learn what the best actions are overtime.
+The code that encompasses the behaviour of the agent as it interacts with the environment is in the _dqn_agent.py_ file.
+This is where we define what should happen when the agent interacts with the environment and how it should learn what the best actions to take are overtime.

-Contained in _dqn_agent.py_ file are two classes, YellowBananaThief, which encompasses the agent's behavior and learning algorithm, and ReplayBuffer, which is a dependency of the YellowBananaThief class and is used to enable the agent to replay previous experiences while learning.
+Contained in the _dqn_agent.py_ file are two classes, YellowBananaThief, which encompasses the agent's behavior and learning algorithm, and ReplayBuffer, which is a dependency of the YellowBananaThief class and is used to enable the agent to replay previous experiences while learning.